frqubit/hypercpu/README.md

 ## Stability

-HyperCPU is still in very early development.
-It will be a component of the [Circe Project](https://github.com/carlosskii/circe), which is also in early development.
+DistCPU is still in very early development.
+I make no guarantees that this will ever be finished, but I'm happy to work on this with students from [Lernib](https://github.com/lernib)

 ## License

-HyperCPU is licensed under the [MIT License](./LICENSE-MIT) OR [Apache License 2.0](./LICENSE-APACHE).
+DistCPU is licensed under the [MIT License](./LICENSE-MIT) OR [Apache License 2.0](./LICENSE-APACHE).